What is Hydrocodone and why does it cause Withdrawal Symptoms?

 Safe, Confidential Hydrocodone Treatment is a Phone Call Away

-The Waismann Method® for hydrocodone addiction, assists patient in a humane and private way to get through the period of painful withdrawal.
+The Waismann Method® treatment for hydrocodone addiction, assists patient in a humane and private way to get through the period of painful withdrawal.
 We offer a number of medical protocol for detoxification based on each patient specific needs.

 The opiate treatment we are mostly known for is our Rapid Detox or Anesthesia Assisted Opiate Detoxification.
 With this type of process patients are placed under light sedation, in a ICU private room.
 The hydrocodone withdrawal syndrome is induced and speed while the patient sleeps.
 Our multi board certified medical director administers intravenous medications to cleanse the opioid receptors sites.
 The process takes less than two hours and “does not” use of opiate replacement drugs such as Suboxone ( Buprenorphine) or methadone.